Quantum Fokker-Planck Master Equation for Continuous Feedback Control

 \textit{Conclusions.} We have derived a Fokker-Planck master equation for continuous feedback control, describing the joint system-detector dynamics for detectors with finite bandwidth.
 By separating system and detector timescales, we obtain a Markovian master equation for the system alone, opening a new avenue for analytical modeling of nonlinear feedback protocols.
 The Markovian description further implies fluctuation theorems, providing insight into the connection between thermodynamics and information theory.
-By studying two simple toy models, we highlighted the usefulness of our formalism, showing that it can be applied to a large variety of systems in both the classical and quantum regimes.
+With two simple toy models, we highlighted the usefulness of our formalism, showing that it can be applied to a large variety of systems in both the classical and quantum regimes.
 Future endeavors include extensions of the formalism to include non-Markovian effects and state-estimation feedback \cite{Belavkin-JMA-1992,Yanagisawa-PRL-2009}.

 \textit{Acknowledgments.} We thank Mark T.~Mitchison for fruitful discussions.
 This research was supported by grant number FQXi Grant Number: FQXi-IAF19-07 from the Foundational Questions Institute Fund, a donor advised fund of Silicon Valley Community Foundation.
 P.S. and B.A.A. were supported by the Swedish Research Council, grant number 2018-03921.
 P.P.P. acknowledges funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sk\l{}odowska-Curie Grant Agreement No. 796700, from the Swedish Research Council (Starting Grant 2020-03362), and from the Swiss National Science Foundation (Eccellenza Professorial Fellowship PCEFP2\_194268).